parallelworks/alphafold-notebook-demo/colabfold/README.md

 ## Building a ColabFold container

 The dependencies removed from the Colab notebook in the previous step still need to be included somewhere.
-For the purposes of reuse and distribution, building in a Docker container and then distributing to Singularity instances from DockerHub works well for most users and HPC clusters.
+Putting them in a container helps keep the software portable.
+However, I think the build is still sensitive to hardware in that efforts to build the container on nodes without GPU result in containers than cannot use GPUs.
+For now, focus on building a Conda environment that can run Colabfold on GPUs (on a GPU node) because making changes to a local Conda environment does not require sudo priviledges while `singularity build` does.

+## Building a ColabFold Conda environment

+Please see `colabfold_env_build.md` for the steps necessary to build a ColabFold Conda environment.

+## Running this version of ColabFold

 The Python script above will still download the Alphafold coefficients (SIZE HERE) at run time.
 If the script is running on a cluster's shared space and the Alphafold coefficients are already downloaded, the download will not be repeated (see the section on running, below, for more detail).

-## Running this version of ColabFold